sithsenz/50senzofsith/measurement/mu.md

 ### Case 2

 In this example, the laboratory uses data from the EQA program and IQC to estimate MU.
-The laboratory has started the EQA program in year 2023.
+The laboratory has started the test in year 2022 and joined the EQA program in year 2023.

 <table>
   <tr>